NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 ### Glossary

+**Character duration**
+The time during which a character is being articulated.
+Could be measured in milliseconds, mel-spectrogram frames, etc. Some characters are not pronounced, and thus have 0 duration.

 **Forced alignment**
 Segmentation of a recording into lexical units like characters, words, or phonemes.
-The segmentation is hard and defines exact starting end ending times for every unit.
+The segmentation is hard and defines exact starting and ending times for every unit.

 **Fundamental frequency**
 The lowest vibration frequency of a periodic soundwave, for example, produced by a vibrating instrument.
 It is perceived as the loudest.
 In the context of speech, it refers to the frequency of vibration of vocal chords.
 Abbreviated as *f0*.